-Kaela and her husband moved to beautiful Denver in 2016.
+Kaela and her husband moved to Colorado in 2016.
 She enjoys hiking, exploring new cities, and baking on the weekends.
 She and her husband are avid coffee drinkers and can be found in cafes around town.

-If you live with ringing, rushing, or buzzing in your ears, you have tinnitus.
-For most people the noise will go away; for others, it is a constant burden.
-It may or may not affect you hearing, but its presence can negatively affect your daily activities.
-Our doctors of audiology will recommend the best tinnitus treatment solution to deal with this problem.
+If you live with a ringing, rushing, or buzzing sound in your ears that does not have an external source, you have tinnitus.
+For most people, this noise will eventually go away; for others, it remains a constant burden.
+Tinnitus may or may not affect your hearing, but its presence can negatively impact your daily life.
+In fact, it can hamper your ability to sleep, work, and even relax.
+If you suffer from tinnitus, consult Sound Relief Hearing Center today.
+Our Colorado tinnitus experts will assess your case and recommend the best treatment solution.

 - Oticon Tinnitus SoundSupport™